darlanxw/slack-block-builder-docs/docs/elements/user-multiselect.md

 A new `UserMultiSelect` object.

-?> **Note:** For an explanation of any one of the parameters, see its corresponding builder method below.
+?> **Note:** For an explanation of any one of the parameters, see its corresponding setter method below.

-### Builder Methods
+### Setter Methods

-All builder methods return `this`, the instance of `UserMultiSelect` on which the method is called.
+All setter methods return `this`, the instance of `UserMultiSelect` on which it is called.

 ```javascript
 UserMultiSelect.actionId(string)